kevinkahn/softconsole/docs/useagenotes.md

 * The system has currently been tested on a Raspberry Pi 2 using an Adafruit 3.5" resistive PiTFT.
 To set up a system load the current best version of the Jessie release of Raspbian.
 Configure its networking and expand its file system.
 Then download the script consoleprep.sh (wget https://raw.githubusercontent.com/kevinkahn/softconsole/master/docs/consoleprep.sh) and give it execution rights (chnmod +x consoleprep.sh).
 Reboot to actually get the expanded file system and run the script as root specifying the type of display to be used (35r, 28r, 28c) (e.g., sudo consoleprep.sh -t 35r).
 The script asks various questions to set timezone, provide a password for the tightvncserver installed as a convenience for headless operation, etc.  It may ask for permission to use more file space at various points - answer y to these.
 I answer n to the use of the display as console.
 After the script completes reboot.
 * The resultant system should have a consolestable and consolebeta directories populated and a Console directory created.
 The config.txt goes in the Console directory.
 Run the console as "sudo python -u console.py" from within the consolestable directory.
 I also arrange to run the console automatically at boot.
 An example of this is in the rc.local file in the scripts directory (which also shows running the echo emulator).
 My script will run the stable version unless a "usebeta" file and a "cleanexit" file exist in the home directory.
 From the maintenance screen in console you can ask to set the beta version and download the current beta.
 If you set the beta version and you shutdown the console cleanly the beta will run else it will fall back to the stable version.
 * Current release notes:
-    * This has been tested at this point with the 3.5 resistive PiTFT on a Pi2.
-While it should work with other combinations I haven't gotten to try those yet.
+    * This has been tested at this point with the 3.5 resistive PiTFT on a Pi2 and Pi3 and with a 2.8 capacitive PiTFT on a Pi Zero.
+It should work with other combinations since this is a pretty broad sample but YMMV.
+    * The latest release moved to using the Pi hardware PWM to control screen brightness which gets rid of periodic brightness glitches.
+This requires installing wiringpi and python-dev modules.
+Consoleprep now does this but if you have an existing installation you can manually issue the commands (see the consoleprep script for them).
+If for some reason you don't wish to use hw PWM the hwa.py has the soft PWM version and can be renamed to hw.py to use it rather than the hw.py that is there by default.

 # Running Softconsole
 * Clone to a directory on the RPi